dive-into-machine-learning/dive-into-machine-learning/README.md

 Also, you should grab an in-depth textbook to use as a reference.
 The two best options are [_Understanding Machine Learning_ ](http://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/copy.html) and _[Elements of Statistical Learning](https://web.stanford.edu/~hastie/Papers/ESLII.pdf)_.
 You'll see these recommended as reference textbooks.
 [You only need to use one of the two options as your main reference; here's some context/comparison to help you pick which one is right for you.](https://github.com/hangtwenty/dive-into-machine-learning/issues/29) You can download each book free as PDFs at those links - so grab them!

+### Tips for studying

-Busy schedule?
+* Busy schedule?
 Read [Ray Li's review of Prof. Andrew Ng's course](https://rayli.net/blog/data/coursera-machine-learning-review/) for some helpful tips.
+* Review some of the ["Learning How to Learn"](https://www.coursera.org/learn/learning-how-to-learn/) videos.
+This is just about how to study in general.
+In the course, they [advocate the learn-by-doing approach](https://www.coursera.org/learn/learning-how-to-learn/lecture/8IUbH/interview-with-dr-terrence-sejnowski), as we're doing here.
+You'll get various other tips that are easy to apply, but go a long way to make your time investment more effective.

 ## Other courses